Category archive

 Effects of missing pronunciation skills on L2 learners

-We had a closer look at the challenges second language learners face while reading.
-The most prominent here is the common separation of pronunciation from reading instruction.
-This lack of input often leaves L2 learners without the tools to develop their sound recognition skills.
+We took a closer look at the challenges second language learners face while reading.
+The most prominent among these is the common separation of pronunciation from reading instruction.
+This often leaves L2 learners without the tools to develop their sound recognition skills.
 So when they encounter unfamiliar words, they may resort to guessing pronunciation or relying on phonetic patterns from their first language.
 As a result, habitual inaccurate pronunciation can become entrenched over time.

 This shows that reading without pronunciation practice can hamper language learning: interference from learners’ mother tongues and false assumptions can easily lead to fossilised mistakes.